erijntjes/erijntjes.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Elisa Rijntjes-Hassouraki is a journalist with a background in history and political studies.
+She graduated from University College London with a Master’s in Modern European Studies and enjoys writing about topics related to the European Union (EU), culture or migration.
+Outside of work, she enjoys dancing and teaching ballet or playing the piano.

+__Languages:__
+- Greek (Native)
+- Dutch (Native)
+- German (Native)
+- English (C2)
+- French (C1)
+- Spanish (B1)